DAlexFunk/Small-Projects/hangman/README.md

 ## Credits

-* My high school python professor for teaching me Python and helping me realize that this is what I want to do.
+* My high school Python professor for teaching me Python and helping me realize that this is what I want to do.